seven1240/FreeSWITCH-Portal/README.md

 ## Todo

-* Websocket - by add websocket support in FreeSWITCH we can see channel changes lively, I have some working code as a patch to mod\_event\_socket.
+* Websocket: by add websocket support in FreeSWITCH we can see channel changes lively, I have some working code as a patch to mod\_event\_socket.

-* Modify users - A raw idea would be something like below and reloadxml.
+* Modify users: A raw idea to add a new user would be something like below and reloadxml.

      sed -e 's/1000/new-user/g' 1000.xml > new-user.xml

+* Modify dialplan and/or other XMLs: possible to use some online XML editor and can save the XML with some lua or C code at the backend, although there are security concerns.

+* Store information in DB: I guess the Dbh handle in lua should can do something like this.

-* Web terminal - With terminal.js like things and websocket we can really build a webconsole
+* Web terminal: With terminal.js like things and websocket we can really build a web version of fs_cli

-* Debugging/SIP tracing - Yeah, more magic
+* Logging, Event Debugging or SIP tracing: Yeah, more magic

 ## Security

-Don't put this on your production server as I haven't think anything about security.
+The primary goal is to help new users learn and use FreeSWITCH.
+Please DON'T put this on your production server as I haven't think anything about security.

 ## Development